 But after the two men shared a game of golf, Hughes dropped the lawsuit, and Hawks committed to direct Scarface.

-These two independent rebels, Howard Hawks and Howard Hughes, then set out to get Scarface made.
+These two independent rebels, Howard Hawks and Howard Hughes, then set out to make Scarface.

 "Screw the Hays Office"

-Hawks and Hughes were basically told right away that the film wasn’t going to happen.
+Hawks and Hughes were told right away that the film wasn’t going to happen.

 “Under no circumstances is this film to be made…If you should be foolhardy enough to make Scarface, this office will make certain it is never released.”